AngelProtocolFinance/ap-documentation/src/technical/overview/main.md

-# Basics of Angel Protocol Contracts
+# Angel Protocol Smart Contracts

 > **What You Will Learn:**
+> - The different "types" of Endowments
+> - Balances and Accounting with Endowments
-> - How to manage your AST (Decision Center & Whitelists)
+> - How funds flow in Angel Protocol
-> - Updating settings (Admin Wallet, Donor Verification & Permission)